Measuring and Controlling Solution Degeneracy across Task-Trained Recurrent Neural Networks: Methods

 \subsubsection{Dynamical degeneracy}

 We use Dynamical Similarity Analysis (DSA)~\citep{ostrow_beyond_2023} to compare the neural dynamics of task-trained networks through pairwise analyses.
-DSA compares the topological structure of dynamical systems and has been shown to be more robust to noise and better at identifying behaviorally relevant differences than prior metrics such as Procrustes Analysis and Central Kernel Alignment~\citep{guilhot2025dynamical}.
-For a pair of networks \(X\) and \(Y\), DSA identifies a linear forward operator for each system—\(A_x\) and \(A_y\)—which maps neural activity from one time step to the next.
-These operators are then compared up to a rotation.
-The DSA distance between two systems is computed by minimizing the Frobenius norm between the operators, up to rotation:
+While previous comparison methods mostly focus on geometry of the data \citep{raghu2017svcca,Kriegeskorte2008RSA, williams_generalized_2022, Schrimpf2020BrainScore}, RNNs implement computations through time-varying trajectories rather than static representations, and two RNNs exhibiting similar representational geometry can implement distinct dynamical computations, and vise versa.
+DSA compares the topological structure of the neural dynamics and has been shown to be more robust to noise and better at identifying behaviorally relevant differences than geometry-based comparison method \citep{guilhot2025dynamical}.
+For a pair of networks \(X\) and \(Y\), DSA projects their time series of activities to a higher-dimensional space and identifies a linear dynamic operator for each system via next-step prediction.
+The DSA distance between two systems is then computed by minimizing the Frobenius norm between the operators, up to an orthogonal transformation (rotation and reflection):

 where \(O(n)\) is the orthogonal group.
 We define dynamical degeneracy as the average DSA distance across all network pairs.
-Additional details are provided in Appendix~\ref{app:metrics}.
+Additional details on the DSA metric are provided in Appendix~\ref{app:metrics}.
+We note that scale of the DSA distance used to quantify dynamical degeneracy can depend on the choice of DSA hyperparameters.
+To ensure fair comparison across conditions, we keep all DSA hyperparameters fixed for RNNs trained on the same task.
+To assess if the neural dynamics across different trained networks are statistically different, we also establish a null distribution by comparing neural trajectories sampled from the same underlying network, see Appendix \ref{app:null_distribution} for details.

 We focus on comparing neural dynamics because RNNs implement computations through time-evolving trajectories rather than static input representations.
 In addition, we assess representational degeneracy using Singular Vector Canonical Correlation Analysis (SVCCA)~\citep{raghu2017svcca}.
 As shown in Appendix~\ref{app:svcca}, the four factors that influence dynamical degeneracy do not impose the same constraints on representational degeneracy.